celo-org/docs/docs/celo-codebase/protocol/identity/smart-contract-accounts.md

 You can view a working example of this all tied together in [the `celocli` command `identity:get-attestations`](https://github.com/celo-org/celo-monorepo/blob/master/packages/cli/src/commands/identity/get-attestations.ts).

-## For Dapp Developers
+## Enabling Valora to interact with your dApp

-### EIP-712
+### Signatures

-Since all Valora users will have the ability to use a meta-transaction wallet, it's important to keep in mind that transactions may originate from an EOA as well as a smart contract.
+Since all Valora users will have the use a meta-transaction wallet, it's important to keep in mind that transactions may originate from an EOA as well as a smart contract.
 If your contract relies upon EIP-712 signed typed data, be sure to also support typed data originating from contracts.
-This data doesn't need to be signed by the msg.sender since it's originating from a contract.
+This data can't be signed by the `msg.sender` since it's originating from a contract, but is implicitly authorized by originating from the contract.

 ## Implementation

-The implementation of Valora's meta-transaction wallet can be [found here](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/common/MetaTransactionWallet.sol).
+The implementation of the meta-transaction wallet can be [found here](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/common/MetaTransactionWallet.sol).